JaxxyIV/nottpr/README.md

 not create a new file on your system.
 How the buffered data is handled is up to the implementer.

+You can also retrieve a seed's spoiler log by using the `Seed.spoilerLog` method.
+It accepts an optional boolean parameter to output additional information about prize packs.
+By default, this behavior is disabled.

 ```js
 import ALTTPR, {
     SeedBuilder,